Monday, 20 February 2023

 Despite my abiding interest in street lights, it wasn’t until the age of maybe 13 that I became aware of one of the peculiar characteristics of sodium light: it has a very narrow spectrum, which renders all colours in shades of grey.
 I first noticed this whilst trying to read a TV21 Annual in the back of our dad’s car on an evening in 1974, when I noticed that the colour pictures in the book appeared monochrome under the light from the passing streetlamps.
 Sodium does present one distinct advantage over lanterns with a wider spectrum, in that it causes less ‘light pollution’.
 Astronomical observatories are able to filter out sodium light to give them a clearer view of the night sky, but this cannot be done with modern LED units.

-It seems a shame that modern designers can’t hold a (Richardson) candle to those of the 50s, 60s and earlier eras, and contemporary lighting columns are unremarkable in appearance.
+It seems a pity that modern designers can’t hold a (Richardson) candle to those of the 50s, 60s and earlier eras, and contemporary lighting columns are unremarkable in appearance.
 Practicality (and cost, one assumes) has won out over asethetics.
 Shame.

 No comments: